Constitutional Law by Erwin Chemerinsky

 In Eureka John Grant - author of Debunk It , Discarded Science, Spooky Science and many others - offers fifty vivid portraits of groundbreaking scientists.
 From lutes and owls to astronomy and evolution, Eureka explains how these scientific geniuses have shaped our understanding - and how they spent their free time as well.

-Chemerinsky, Erwin: - Erwin Chemerinsky is the dean of UC Berkeley School of Law.
-His writings have appeared in The New York Times, Los Angeles Times, The Washington Post, and The Boston Globe, among other publications.
-His books include The Conservative Assault on the Constitution and The Case Against the Supreme Court, among many others.
-In January 2017, National Jurist magazine again named him the most influential person in legal education in the United States.
+Erwin Chemerinsky is the dean of the University of California, Berkeley School of Law.
+His work has appeared in publications such as The New York Times, The Los Angeles Times, The Washington Post, and The Boston Globe, among others.
+Among his many works are The Conservative Attack on the Constitution and The Case Against the Supreme Court.
+He was named the most significant person in legal education in the United States by National Jurist magazine in January 2017.

 | SKU | Unavailable |